How to Degauss Car Tires

 If you use a mechanical magnetometer, be aware that tilting the meter can affect the dial.
 This can give a false reading when moving down the tread so the magnetometer becomes vertical.

-There are tires made without any steel belts but they are not as durable.
+There are tires made without any steel belts but they are not as durable and they are difficult to find.
 They are definitely not recommended for cars that travel on gravel roads or need to pass over sharp curbs.

 The degausser usually operates at the same frequency as the electrical service, i.e. 60 hertz in North America and 50 hertz in the rest of the world.